react-navigation/react-navigation.github.io/versioned_docs/version-5.x/auth-flow.md

 );
 ```

 In the above snippet, `isLoading` means that we're still checking if we have a token.
-This can usually be done by checking if we have a token in `AsyncStorage` and validating if token.
+This can usually be done by checking if we have a token in `AsyncStorage` and validating the token.
 After we get the token and if it's valid, we need to set the `userToken`.
 We also have another state called `isSignout` to have a different animation on sign out.

 The main thing to notice is that we're conditionally defining screens based on these state variables: